 Since the reopening began, the Task Force has transitioned to focus on:

 - ensuring a safe, equitable reopening and recovery,

 - advocating for equity in the vaccine rollout, and

 In addition, the Task Force is recommending action on several additional policy priorities to mitigate the impacts of the coronavirus pandemic on Black and Brown communities, poor communities, immigrant communities and others who have been disproportionately impacted.
 For a full list of our policy recommendations, click here.

 Supporting Local Boards of Health

-Across Massachusetts, local boards of health are working to slow the spread of COVID-19 by investigating known and suspected cases, recommending and enforcing quarantine and isolation, making testing recommendations, and reporting to state public health officials.
+Across Massachusetts, local boards of health are working to stop the spread of COVID-19 by administering vaccines, investigating known and suspected cases, recommending and enforcing quarantine and isolation, making testing recommendations, and reporting to state public health officials.
 Their work is essential and all-too-often invisible.

 To help connect the state’s COVID-19 Command Center with local public health departments and districts, MPHA and our partners have developed a network of seven Crisis Affiliates, collectively responsible for supporting and directing state resources to local health departments in 227 municipalities.